roryprimrose/roryprimrose.github.io/_posts/2010-07-27-tracking-lazy-loaded-build-trees-in-unity.md

 Tester exposes a property that indicates whether the instance has been disposed.
 The disposal extension will ensure that all items in the build tree are disposed when the container is told to tear down the root instance.
 The Tester.IsDisposed property returns True when this console code is run.

-Lazy loading dependencies is achieved by changing the injection type from T to Func<T>.
-This can be done in the above example by changing the Root constructor from public Root(ITester tester) to public Root(Func<ITester> tester).
+Lazy loading dependencies is achieved by changing the injection type from T to Func&lt;T&gt;.
+This can be done in the above example by changing the Root constructor from public Root(ITester tester) to public Root(Func&lt;ITester&gt; tester).
 The example above now looks like the following.
 This delegate then needs to be invoked to get Unity to resolve the dependency instance.

 {% highlight csharp linenos %}
 using System;